timbru31/PickupArrows/README.md

 * Flexible configuration support, add or remove own mobs/sources of shooters
 * Permission to control the pickup
 * WorldGuard support.
 Black or whitelist regions, where the plugin should be active!
-* Support for normal, fire, spectral or tipped arrows
+* Support for normal, fire, spectral or tipped arrows and tridents
 * Command to toggle the status of picking up arrows

 Third party features, all of them can be disabled